Wolverine Peptide (BPC-157): Science, Safety, and Legality

 Here's the straight answer (and the stuff most hype posts skip): BPC-157 is not FDA-approved, human research is extremely limited, and it's prohibited for tested athletes under the World Anti-Doping Agency's rules (FDA; USADA; WADA Prohibited List).

-This guide breaks down what BPC-157 is, what evidence exists (and what doesn’t), the big safety/regulatory red flags, and how to track recovery in a way that’s actually measurable.
+This guide breaks down what BPC-157 is, what evidence exists (and what doesn't), the big safety/regulatory red flags, and how to approach recovery with evidence-based methods.

 Quick answers (skim-friendly)